insure logo

 SR-22 insurance requirements in Vermont

-The Vermont DMV mandates all drivers in Vermont to have the following minimum car insurance coverage:
+The Vermont DMV requires all drivers to have the following minimum car insurance coverage:

 • $25,000 for injury or death per person